 I have lost count of the number of prospects who didn’t get the point I was making, or told me it was wrong.
 I once had a prospect tell me that the best we could do was make him break even on the proposal I was showing him.
 “I went to Harvard Business School, and I’m telling you there is only one way to look at it,” he added.

 Not true.
 It’s not even true that everyone who went to Harvard would agree there’s only one way to see it.
 You know why I know that?
 President Obama and Bill O’Reilly both went to Harvard.
-You think they agree on much?
-Pretty sure those two couldn’t agree on where the nearest bathroom is.
+Do you think they agree on much?

 Pay attention to your beliefs and your thoughts when going into an appointment or a prospecting call.
 Audit your brain and make sure what you believe is what you believe, and not what someone else planted there.
 If you enjoy extra luggage, at least make sure it’s yours.